francescomucio/open-transformation-specification/versions/v0.1.0/transformation-specification.md

 A transformation is a unit of data processing that takes one or more data sources as input and produces one data output.
 Transformations can be SQL queries, Python functions resulting in a sqlglot expression.

+### Open Transformation Specification Module

+An **Open Transformation Specification Module (OTS Module)** is a collection of related transformations that target the same database and schema.
+An OTS Module can contain one or more transformations, much like how an OpenAPI specification can contain multiple endpoints.

+Key characteristics of an OTS Module:
+- **Single target**: All transformations in a module target the same database and schema
+- **Logical grouping**: Related transformations are organized together
+- **Deployment unit**: The entire module can be deployed as a single unit
+- **Dependency management**: Transformations within a module can reference each other

-#### OTS vs OTD
+#### OTS vs OTD vs OTS Module

 - **Open Transformation Specification (OTS)**: The standard that defines the structure and rules
-- **Open Transformation Definition (OTD)**: A specific transformation file following the OTS format
+- **Open Transformation Definition (OTD)**: A specific transformation within a module
+- **Open Transformation Specification Module (OTS Module)**: A collection of related transformations targeting the same database and schema

-Think of it this way: OTS is like the blueprint, OTD is the house built from it.
+Think of it this way: OTS is like the blueprint, an OTS Module is the house (a complete set of transformations), and each OTD is a room within that house (an individual transformation).

 ## Components of an OTD